READING TEST TOEFL

 d. what made Thomas Paine's literature successful

-2. The word "fervor" in line 2 is closest in meaning to
+2. The word "fervor" in line 2 is

 a. war